 During her senior year, Hebah Uddin '17 celebrated the publication of her first novel, "The Gauntlet," a YA adventure story with a Middle Eastern flair.
-"The Gauntlet" – which Uddin wrote under the pen name Karuna Riazi – is about a trio of friends from New York City who find themselves trapped inside a mechanical board game that they must dismantle in order to save themselves and generations of other children.
+"The Gauntlet" – which Uddin wrote under the pen name Karuna Riazi – is about a trio of friends from New York City who find themselves trapped inside a mechanical board game that they must dismantle to save themselves and generations of other children.

 Publishing by the Numbers

 While many English students are focused on the writing and editing aspects of publishing, Ben Suazo '14, who graduated Phi Beta Kappa, found his niche working with data and interpreting industry trends.